Girls' Frontline: Development and release

-MICA Team originally started as a dōjin circle consisting of three people, however during the development of Girls' Frontline, gradually expanded into a company of 117 employees.
-At the time when Sunborn Network Technology (what would become the parent company of MICA Team) was established, owing to the favourable social environment following Chinese premier Li Keqiang's proposal to support domestic entrepreneurship in 2015, the company was able to secure government support and preferential policies such as tax exemptions.
-The game began as an inspiration work based on Kantai Collection, however with the premise of anthropomorphized warships replaced with that of firearms, based on the team's anticipations that similar moe anthropomorphism games would become popular in China.
-What sets Girls' Frontline apart from Kantai Collection is that rather than having combat sorties fully automated and only having the player take control over resource management and base raising, Girls' Frontline gives players greater control over the outcome of combat.
+MICA Team originally started as a dōjin club consisting of three people, however during the development of Girls' Frontline, gradually expanded into a company of 117 employees.
+At the time when Sunborn Network Technology (what would become the parent company of MICA Team) was established, owing to the favourable social environment following Chinese premier Li Keqiang's proposal to support domestic entrepreneurship in 2015, the company secured government support and preferential policies such as tax exemptions.
+The game's premise was inspired by Kantai Collection, but with anthropomorphized warships replaced with that of firearms, based on the team's anticipations that similar moe anthropomorphism games would become popular in China.
+The difference from Kantai Collection is that rather than having combat sorties fully automated and only having the player take control over resource management and base raising, Girls' Frontline gives players greater control over the outcome of combat.

-During the initial stages of the game's development, game producer Huang Chong (黄翀), more commonly known by the pseudonym Yuzhong (羽中), worked in partnership with his former university-era confidant Yao Meng (姚蒙) who was tasked with operations management while Yuzhong handled development, and the game was originally planned to be published under Yao Meng's company, Array Network Technology.
+During the initial stages of the game's development, game producer Huang Chong (黄翀), more commonly known by the pseudonym Yuzhong (羽中), worked in partnership with his former university-era confidant Yao Meng (姚蒙) who was tasked with operations management while Yuzhong handled development.
+The game was originally planned to be published under Yao Meng's company, Array Network Technology.
 However, due to personal conflicts, the two parted ways, and Yao Meng would eventually start a new company, Yostar, which would later publish Azur Lane as its first major game.
 One major cause of the conflict arose as a result of network issues during the game's testing phase, with both parties insisting that the other side was responsible for resolving the outage; while reflecting on this era of development, Yuzhong later explained in a 2016 interview that his team only had prior experience developing dōjin games, and had limited understanding of online games and backend development.
 Artist Zhong Qixiang (钟祺翔), more commonly known by the pseudonym Haimao (海猫), served as the game's original art director, but later left MICA Team in 2016 to form his own game development company Hypergryph, which would eventually release Arknights as its first game.